Pain Management FAQ

 Will I become addicted to narcotics?

 You most likely won’t if you take your medications the way you’re supposed to.
 However, you may get physically dependent on your prescription easily.
 Always let the doctor know about your fear of addiction and family history.
-Genesis Medical Clinic also provides narcotic rehabilitation services.
+Genesis Medical Clinic also provides narcotic rehabilitation services at our Florida Medical Center in Tampa, Florida.

 What medications are most commonly used to manage pain?